risqadev/studies-Paging-DS2-BSI-UFRA/README.md

-# Some data structures using Javascript
+# Data structures using Javascript

 Implementations of some page replacement algorithms using Javascript, including: